NYPL/ami-preservation/docs/pages/ami-specifications.md

 Preservation master video files must be generated by professional-grade capture devices and software, with either direct capture to FFV1/FLAC/MKV, or transcoding from V210/PCM/MOV.
 Specific FFmpeg transcoding recipes will be provided by NYPL to ensure consistency.

 <a name="guidelines-preservation-master-files-all-groups"></a>
-### Guidelines: Preservation master files, all groups
+### Guidelines: Preservation Master Files, All Groups
   * Characteristics intrinsic to the broadcast standard of the source material, including frame rate, pixel aspect ratio, field dominance, resolution, and recording standard (NTSC, PAL, SECAM, etc.) should be preserved.
   * Signal extraction must be optimal, and carried out using the equipment and accessories that are appropriate for the original format characteristics.
   * The most direct and clean signal path must be used at all times from source to destination.
 There may be no devices inserted in the signal path that are not being used.
 If there are multiple destination formats being used in the transfer the signal path must be routed in parallel.
 No daisy-chaining of devices may occur.